Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

 Unlike these other providers, Citizens Bank has limits to how much you can borrow to pay for your child’s education, based on their degree.
 You can typically apply for this loan online, though the application might be a bit more complicated.
 Citizens Bank asks you to provide extensive documentation, including a pay stub that’s no more than 30 days old or other proof of income and your monthly housing cost, as well as a student contact person.
 International borrowers and DACA applicants are also required to provide documentation regarding their current immigration status in the US.

-Like Sallie Mae, you can also choose between two repayment options:
+Like Sallie Mae, you can also choose between interest-only and full repayments.

 One main perk is its interest rate discounts.
-You can get 0.25% knocked off your interest if you sign up for autopay and another 0.25% if you already have an account with Citizens Bank.
+In addition to the standard 0.25% autopay discount, you can get and another 0.25% discount if you already have an account with Citizens Bank.